Gruber

 });

-A route is a definition to handle a specific HTTP request with a response.
-It defines which method and path it is responding to and an asynchronous function to generate a response.
+A route is a definition of how to handle a certain HTTP requests by serving them with a response.
+It defines which HTTP method and path to respond to and an asynchronous function to generate a response.

 With that route, let's use it to create a server with server.js: